 Mail the above information to The Commonwealth of Massachusetts Division of Health Professions Licensure Board of Registration in Dentistry, 239 Causeway St, 5th Floor, Suite 500, Boston, MA 02114.

 If you intend to administer local anesthesia as a dental hygienist in Massachusetts, you must also apply for a permit.
 Complete the Permit L: Administration of Local Anesthesia by Dental Hygienists form.
-Make sure that your CODA-accredited dental hygiene program included coursework in the administration of local anesthesia, and that you have passed the NERB Local Anesthesia Exam.
-Attach a check/money order payable to the Commonwealth of Massachusetts for $30; proof of BLS certification, proof of completion of a local anesthesia course, proof of passing the NERB Local Anesthesia Exam, and a letter from any dentist who has supervised your experience in administering local anesthesia (if applicable).
+Make sure that your CODA-accredited dental hygiene program included coursework in the administration of local anesthesia, and that you have passed the CDCA Local Anesthesia Exam.
+Attach a check/money order payable to the Commonwealth of Massachusetts for $30; proof of BLS certification, proof of completion of a local anesthesia course, proof of passing the CDCA Local Anesthesia Exam, and a letter from any dentist who has supervised your experience in administering local anesthesia (if applicable).
 Send to the Board at the above address.